jesseptao/silph-v-pogo/README.md

 ### Introduction

-In this project, we will be using the [Pushshift API](https://github.com/pushshift/api) to get posts from 2 different subreddits and creating a model using NLP to determine which subreddit a post came from exactly.
+We will be using the [Pushshift API](https://github.com/pushshift/api) to get posts from 2 different subreddits and creating a model using NLP to determine which subreddit a post came from exactly.
 For those unfamiliar with Reddit, it is a site with many different communities called subreddits where people post about just about anything they are passionate about.
 For a more hands-on approach to how the site works you can visit it by clicking [here](https://reddit.com/).

 ### Problem Statement